FranciscoAT/saltyboy/README.md

 Code found in the `web` is used for interfacing with the data stored in the SQLLite3 database.

+If you want to find the a live version of this service you can find it here along with some more information: https://salty-boy.com.

 ### Running

 1. Ensure you've done everything under [running the bot](#bot-running)